ICRAR/libprofit/docs/new_profile.rst

 The first line of the function reserves memory for the new profile.
 The second and third lines
-bind the initialization and evaluation functions to your new profile.
+bind the validation and evaluation functions to your new profile.
 Then default values are assigned to each of the parameters, and finally the new profile,